sadanand-singh/geoLocateProxy/README.md

 # Geocoding Proxy Service

-This is a simple proxy service that can resolve latitude and logitude for a given address using third party geocoding services like [Google](https://developers.google.com/maps/documentation/geocoding/start) and [Here](https://developer.here.com/documentation/geocoder/topics/quick-start.html).
+This is a simple proxy service that can resolve latitude and longitude for a given address using third party geocoding services like [Google](https://developers.google.com/maps/documentation/geocoding/start) and [Here](https://developer.here.com/documentation/geocoder/topics/quick-start.html).
 Additional services can be added in the services.json file, as per the template of existing services.
 One of these services can also be declared as primary service provider.
 For each of the services, the API credentials and secrets need to be provided via the services.secrets.json file.

 The API follows a RESTful HTTP Interface and uses JSON for data serialization.